MechanicalRabbit/DataKnots.jl/doc/src/start.md

 # Getting Started

 DataKnots is currently usable for contributors who wish to help grow the ecosystem.
-However, it is not yet expected to be usable for general audiences.
-In particular, with the v0.1 release, there are no data source adapters.
-Further, DataKnots currently lacks important operators, such as `Sort`, among others.
-Many of these obvious deficiencies have previously been implemented in prototype form.
-Subsequent releases will add features incrementally.
+However, DataKnots is not yet usable for general audiences: with v0.1, there are no data source adapters and we lack important operators, such as `Sort` and `Group`.
+Many of these deficiencies were successfully prototyped and subsequent releases will add these necessary features incrementally.

 ## Installation